 P4L6 What was the actual setup for the recursive convolution (i.e. level of discretisation) ?

-Response: CONSTANTIN?
+Response: Figure 1 shows the recursive and the deconvolved impulse response function at location (1,20), meaning that convolution was performed with 19 exponential functions.
+This information was added to the paper.

 P5L34 The equation (24) is for porosity, rather than the volume